 In November, Suu Kyi tells reporters that reform has stalled in Burma.
 "We do think there have been times when the United States Government has been overly optimistic about the reform process," she says.

 "If they really study the situation in this country they would know that this reform process started stalling early last year.
 In fact, I would like to challenge those who talk so much about the reform process, what significant reform steps have been taken within the last 24 months?"

-The NLD officially takes power on 1 April.
+2016 - The NLD officially takes power on 1 April.
 Suu Kyi is minister of foreign affairs and minister in the president's office.
 She remains leader of the NLD.
 She also takes the position of "state counsellor", a specially created role that gives her general oversight of the government and potentially more power than the president.

 Suu Kyi's first act as state counsellor is to begin the release of the country's remaining political prisoners, reported to number over 500.

-In a separate development, a commission is set up to look for solutions to religious conflict between Rohingya Muslims and Buddhists in Rakhine State.
+A commission is set up to look for solutions to religious conflict between Rohingya Muslims and Buddhists in Rakhine State.
 The commission is headed by former UN Secretary-General Kofi Annan.

-An attack on police guard posts near the border with Bangladesh by suspected Muslim militants in October unleashes a new round of violence against the Rohingya.
+In October, nine Burmese police officers are killed when guard posts near the border with Bangladesh are attacked by Muslim militants.
+In response, the Burmese military unleash a new round of anti-Muslim violence.
 There are reports of extra-judicial executions, arbitrary arrests, destruction of dwellings, widespread rape, and thousands of displacements.
 The military presence in the region is bolstered, an anti-insurgency operation is launched, independent observers are denied access and aid deliveries are suspended.

 - The history of the Union of Myanmar (Burma) - World History Archives